Gerry Ryan (businessman): Sports

 Ryan owned a partial interest in football club Brisbane Roar FC, which he has since sold.
 Along with Bart Campbell, Matt Tripp and Michael Watt, he has been one of the co-owners of NRL team Melbourne Storm since 2013, being Club Director until 2010, and has also been a board member of St Kilda Football Club in the AFL.

 Ryan's interest in cycling began in 1992 when he invested in Kathy Watt, paying for her to attend the Barcelona Olympics where she won two medals.
-He is now part owner and founder of Mitchelton–Scott men's professional cycling team, formerly known as the GreenEDGE Cycling team; and was President of Cycling Australia for 2013, stepping down in 2014.
+He is the part-owner and founder of Team Jayco–AlUla men's and women's professional cycling teams, formerly known as the Mitchelton–Scott team (from 2018 to 2020) and the GreenEDGE Cycling team (from 2012 to 2016), and several other minor variations in team names.
+Ryan was President of Cycling Australia in 2013, stepping down in 2014.
+It was reported that Ryan delivered Cadel Evans a yellow Cadillac following Evans' victory at the 2011 Tour de France.

-Ryan has been the primary sponsor of the Jayco Australian Opals since 2010, and the women's basketball team Dandenong Jayco Rangers since 1997.
+As of 2013, Ryan had been a significant personal and financial supporter of women's basketball for more than 16 years with both the Dandenong Rangers in the Women's National Basketball League and the Australia women's national basketball team.
 In 2013, he was awarded the Australian Olympic Committee's Order of Merit for contributions to sport.
+In 2019, he purchased the Rangers and rebranded them as the Southside Flyers.

 Ryan was half-owner of 2010 Melbourne Cup winner Americain, and remains sole owner of 2012 Bendigo Cup winner Puissance de Lune.

 Awards and honours

 In 2000 Ryan was awarded the Medal of the Order of Australia for service to the community, particularly as a supporter of sporting and charitable organisations, and to youth.

 Ryan was one of five inaugural inductees to the Victorian Caravan Industry Hall of Fame in 2012, and was inducted into the Victorian Government's Manufacturing Hall of Fame in 2014 for his contributions to manufacturing excellence.
 Ryan was awarded the Australian Olympic Committee Order of Merit in 2013 for remarkable merit in the sporting world, through his personal achievement and contribution to the development of sport.
 In 2015, he was an inaugural Cycling Australia Hall of Fame inductee.

+In 2019, Caravan Industry Association of Australia introduced the Gerry Ryan OAM Innovation Award in recognition of his long-standing contribution to the industry.

+In 2024, he was inducted into the Sport Australia Hall of Fame.